bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Debug

-Complex bindings are eventually compiled into simple PHP factory code and output to the `var/tmp/{context}` folder.
+Complex bindings are eventually compiled into simple PHP factory code and outputted to the `var/tmp/{context}` folder.
-By looking at the generated file, you can see which setter method is effective and which dependency and how (Singleton?)
-Was injected.
+By looking at the generated file, you can see which setter method is effective and which dependency and how (Singleton?) it was injected.

 The file name is `{interface} - {name}` and its contents are such code.